snowkidind/txTheRipper/application/subscriptions/SUBSCRIPTIONS.md

 Notifications related to subscriptions with the `unix_socket` deliveryMethod are routed to the unix socket when the criteria is matched.

 To enable unix socket based subscriptions you must specify the `SUB_USE_UNIX_SOCKET=true` key in .env as well as any particular services to enable such as `SUB_TYPE_ACCOUNT=true` Be sure to specify the same socket your listener will connect to via `SUB_UNIX_SOCKET=/path/to/ripper.sock` With unix sockets, since the socket takes into account who is listening, only notifications related to currently connected listeners will be delivered via the interface.
 A setListener message must be sent to register your listener via the unix socket.
-This does not persist over server restarts, and your socket will be discconnected in that case.
+This does not persist over server restarts, and your socket will be disconnected in that case.

 See /application/subscriptions/examples for implementation details.